 - Talking to Your Child About Attending their First Funeral

 - Things to Keep in Mind When Finding the Right Dentist for Your Family

 - Questions to Ask Your Electrical Contractor

 - How to Succeed in Your Public Health Degree Program

 Optical sensors, also known as encoders, work by using a beam of light to generate a position signal.
-While on the plus side these sensors have very high resolution and accuracy, their weakness lies in the fact that they can fail at any time without any warning.
+While on the plus side, these sensors have very high resolution and accuracy, their weakness lies in the fact that they can fail at any time without any warning.
 Finally, inductive sensors are known to be very reliable no matter how harsh the environment is.
-Many position sensor manufacturers like Positek manufacture inductive sensors which are known to be reliable and highly accurate in their readings.
+Many position sensor manufacturers like Positek manufacture inductive sensors, which are reliable and highly accurate in their readings.
 Most industries dealing with applications related to safety almost always use inductive position sensors as their senor of choice.

 Resolution VS Accuracy

-A position sensor resolution refers to the change in position while its accuracy refers to the veracity of its measurements.
-Both these are not same even though some manufacturers try to project it as being the same.
+A position sensor resolution refers to the change in position, while its accuracy refers to the veracity of its measurements.
+Both these are not the same, even though some manufacturers try to project them as the same.
 Even if a sensor produces one million counts, you should not confuse it as being accurate every single time.
-What is a more important criterion is the sensor’s repeatability, or how often can the sensor provide accurate results.
+The more important criterion is the sensor’s repeatability, or how often the sensor can provide accurate results.